Table of Contents

 Fulfillment of/Deviation from social norms and roles

 Our behavior is measured against different norms and roles (see above).
-The role differentiation is the result of task-specification within our society.
-With being new in a group comes the conception of roles: roles are redistributed and/or assumed.
-There are certain expectations attached to a role: The physician fulfills a precisely defined, formal role, whereas the expectations for a student in his informal role are rather variable.
+The role differentiation is the result of task specification within our society.
+Being new in a group comes the conception of roles: roles are redistributed and/or assumed.
+There are certain expectations attached to a role: the physician fulfills a precisely defined, formal role, whereas the expectations for a student in his informal role are rather variable.

-By virtue of the Abitur, the state examination, or the like, or even as goalkeeper, or as the spokesperson of a chorus we assume acquired roles.
-Attributed roles, like gender are less modifiable.
-In order to cut ties with an attributed role or to change it, distance from the role is required (e.g. women’s emancipation).
-The opposite of distance from the role is role-identification.
+For example, being a goalkeeper or the leader of a choir is associated with different roles.
+Attributed roles, like gender roles, are less modifiable.
+In order to cut ties with an attributed role or to change it, distance from the role is required (e.g., women’s emancipation).
+The opposite of distance from the role is role identification.
 The person accepts and affirms the role.

-As early as in the course of your education you probably have a conflict between roles: The expectations of the different roles that you fulfill diverge and lead to a conflict.
-The role of the medical student, the role of the teaching assistant, the role of the flat occupant… conflicts within a role are called intra-role-conflicts, like e.g. the expectations of a doctor on the part of the nursing staff and the completely different expectations on the part of the patient.
+Usually, a conflict between roles exists: the expectations of different roles an individual is expected to fulfill could diverge and lead to a conflict, for instance, if a person has several roles as a medical student, teaching assistant, and flat occupant.
+Moreover, conflicts within a role are called intra-role conflicts and could arise, e.g., the expectations of a doctor on the part of the nursing staff and the completely different expectations on the part of the patient.